binaryphile/concorde/README.md

 `mymain` for processing.
 Usually that will be `mymain`'s primary responsibilty.

-`mymain` uses `grab` to get the only value it cares about from the passed hash and passes that to `hello`.
+`mymain` uses `grab` to get the value it cares about from the passed hash and passes that to `hello`.
 If no greeting was provided by the user, `$greeting` will exist but be empty.

 A Last Couple Points - or - TL;DR
 ---------------------------------